 COVID-19 AND SUPPORT FOR STAFF AFFECTED BY DOMESTIC ABUSE IN THE WORKPLACE

 Domestic abuse costs businesses £1.9 billion every year due to decreased productivity, time off work, lost wages and sick pay.
-One third of a working adult’s life is spent in work, putting employees are in a unique position to create a supportive workplace culture.
+One third of a working adult’s life is spent in work, putting employees in a unique position to create a supportive workplace culture.

 The current restrictions in place due to Covid-19 mean that most employees are not seeing staff face-to-face, therefore it may be more difficult to spot some of the usual signs of domestic abuse.